gitter-badger/Protobile/README.md

 ### Status of the project
 Protobile is currently being developed as a concept.
 Do not expect it to be production ready any time soon.

+"Barcelona" is code name of the current development version of the Protobile.

 ### License

 Protobile is licensed under the terms of Apache License, version 2.0.